odoo/odoo/doc/reference/views.rst

 in columns for use in workflow visualisation or manipulation (e.g. tasks or work-progress management), or ungrouped (used simply to visualize records).

+.. note:: The kanban view will load and display a maximum of ten columns.
+          Any column after that will be closed (but can still be opened by the user).

 The root element of the Kanban view is ``<kanban>``, it can use the following
 attributes: